ellgenta/DSA-labs/README.md

 4. LW №4: Implementation of Binary Search Tree and some of the member functions
 5. LW №5: Implementation of Shunting Yard algorithm
 6. LW №6: Implementation of Heap Sort algorithm
-7. LW №7: Implementation of the simpliest finite automaton (*in progress)
+7. LW №7: Implementation of the simpliest finite automaton